cvxluo/item-index/README.md

 #### TODO
 * ##### Major
     * Better antispam for Kaul - maybe connecting to server?
-    * Parsing Mirror's item index into the bot
     * Referencing the wiki - maybe a helper tool to generate pages?
-    * Database - FIREBASE YEET
 * ##### Backend
     * BST or binary search for items/tags
     * Split Kaul from rest of the bot